pubudusj/photo-booth/README.md

 3. Once step 2 above is finished, you can deploy the frontend code in `frontend/dist/frontend.zip` easily with Amplify web hosting.

-4. If you need to run the frontend project in local, navigete to frontend directory and run `yarn run serve`
+4. If you need to run the frontend in local, navigate to frontend directory and run `yarn run serve`

 ## Delete the stack